danielnorberg/tako/README.rst

 standalone.yaml
 ---------------

 This configuration sets up a single stand-alone node.
-Read repair and background healing is not possible in this setup and are thus disabled.
+Read repair and background repair is not possible in this setup and are thus disabled.

 ::